hikarido/2021-02-otus-spring-ananev/homework2/README.md

   * In short: Class represent path as relative or absolute, ClassLoader things that path is always absolute.
   * Full: [Answer](https://stackoverflow.com/a/6608848/5542559)
 * faced with IDEA [issue](https://youtrack.jetbrains.com/issue/IDEA-238891).
 Only newly installation of idea was helpful
+* best [answer](https://stackoverflow.com/a/20389418/5542559) to question "Why it works in ide but doesn't in jar after package.
+Or why resource can't be accessed in jar"

 # Questions